 So the fiddle shuffle for a two-step, even a reel, any fast tune, I’m gonna do a shuffle bowing, I’m gonna just hold that G chord…[2:36]

 Okay.
 So that’s the rhythm I’d use for a two-step.
 I’m gonna use the same chord but now I’m gonna do a waltz rhythm.
-So this is three four: one two three…[2:52]
+So this is three, four: one two three…[2:52]

 Okay.
 So very simple, I’m just bowing one two three, one two three.
 You could add more stuff in there, definitely.
 You know, always start off simple.
 That’s the best way to enjoy learning Cajun fiddle.
 So start off simple.
 Don’t try to figure out too much, too fast, and a great way to practice seconding is actually playing along with the records.
 So if you can find records that are in the key, I’m tuned down right now, Cajun tuning, so if you can find records with an accordion or the fiddle in the key of G, C or even F, those would be great tunes to practice seconding along with.

 So that’s about the rhythms basically.
 Let’s just talk about the chords.
-I personally like to play the chords pretty much in their lowest form because I like a lot of old timey seconding so later on I’ll show how you can do some rocking with the low chords.
+I personally like to play the chords pretty much in their lowest form because I like a lot of old-timey seconding so, later on, I’ll show how you can do some rocking with the low chords.
 So the G, I just bar the first finger on the low G and E….[4:16]

 That’s my G. If you’ve learned these chords tuned up first, they’re the same shapes, they are just up a letter.
 So if you think about that just like I’m playing a G like this, if I was tuned up on a standard violin, it would be an A chord.
-So works the same.
+So it works the same.

 Then my C chord, I like the C chord.
-It’s a first finger on the G and and an open D…[4:42]…Okay, that’s my C chord there.
+It’s a first finger on the G and an open D…[4:42]…Okay, that’s my C chord there.